RiccardoM/LocationTracker/README.md

 using Dagger 2.

 ### Data encryption
+#### Database encryption
 Currently the data that is saved inside the database is not encrypted.
 In order to encyrpt it and make it more safe for the user, we could use [CWAC-SafeRoom](https://github.com/commonsguy/cwac-saferoom), a library that implements the Room ability to work with other SQL databases by using [SQLCipher](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/).
 By using this library, we should be able to encrypt the database using the 256-bit AES which should grant enough security for the data that we store.

+#### Column encryption
+Another approach in order to encrypt the data could be to encrypt individually the single cells tha are written inside the database instead of ecnrypting the whole database at once.
+This could provide a safer way to store the data, but could also lead to a overhead during data saving and loading.
+While this method provides a more atomic way when it comes to choose what to ecnrypt and what to not, it often leads to a 5-6% overhead on common operations.

 ### Data persistence
 Currently data is saved inside the Room database which is wipe when the user uninstalls the